 The Food Pantry provides three-day supplies of food, diapers, formula and baby food to parents in need.
 Annually the Pantry provides a holiday meals program, providing groceries for complete Thanksgiving and Christmas dinners for families.

-In 2012 the Bethany Hospitality Center merged with Unity House.
-Now called Bethany Community Meals, this meals program and resource center serves lunch seven days a week.
+Community Meals serves lunch seven days a week.
 All are welcome in our dining room where guests can enjoy a meal at restaurant style seating.
 Guests are invited to access a wide range of human services through Unity House, including laundry and shower facilities.
-Bethany is located on the second floor of Unity House’s Front Door at 2431 Sixth Avenue in Troy.
+Our dining room is located on the second floor of Unity House’s Front Door at 2431 Sixth Avenue in Troy.

 Volunteers are always needed in the Unity House kitchen, dining room and food pantry.
 Consider contacting the Volunteer Desk at (518) 274-2607 x4135 or Volunteer@UnityHouseNY.org for more information.